DavidBarbaran/Android-unused-resource-remover/README.md

 ### Known issues 🐛

 When generating files in the res/values folder, usually in strigs.xml.
 Replaces special characters or ascii codes.
+Everything else working fine.
 Some examples:

 "& #160;" = "&nbsp"\